noahbliss/mortar/README.md

 Mortar aims to be distribution agnostic.
 Initial developments are on Arch Linux and Debian Linux.

 Security note with TPM2: Clevis allows anyone with root access to fetch sufficent private data to decrypt the drive.
 Protect the root account.
 With TPM1.2 Mortar leverages READ_STCLEAR to make this more difficult (thanks morbitzer).
 I'm investigating a way to make tpm2 work *without* clevis down the road.

+Note on updates: Unless there is a security issue that is remediated by a newer version of this framework, I highly advise that you _not_ upgrade unless you are experiencing issues.
+If your system works, decrypts, and survives kernel and initramfs upgrades, leave it.
+The majority of changes here are for new supported distros, development scalability, and streamlining of data injestion that may be incompatible with the version of mortar you are using.
+If you've freshly installed, by all means pull the latest version and use it.
+If you're sitting pretty, stay put. <3

 ## How it works.